 Every year hundreds of singles and thousands of supporters flood the Clare town of Lisdoonvarna in September in order to find a partner for life or to simply have a good time.
 There is a festival air about the place while matchmakers pair prospective partners in a time-honored tradition.
 Not all matches last, but the festival is one of the more traditional celebrations left on the Emerald Isle.

 The traditional highlight of the Easter Week for lovers of fast horses and high stakes takes place around the tiny Meath hamlet of Fairyhouse.
 This is where to see the best horses and jockeys competing in the Irish Grand National on Easter Monday, and to even place a bet or two on the outcome.

 Killorglin Puck Fair

-A goat is crowned king in the Kerry town of Killorglin and all hell breaks loose - not a plot for a cheap horror flick but a tradition with pagan roots.
-Still practiced for three days every August, on the 10th, 11th and 12th.
+It might sound like a bad movie plot, but every year a goat is crowned king in the Kerry town of Killorglin and all hell breaks loose.
+The Irish tradition has pagan roots and is still practiced for three days every August, on the 10th, 11th and 12th.
 Music, entertainment, and pageants range from the traditional to the modern.
-Don't miss the election of the "Queen of Puck"!Continue to 9 of 10 below.
+Don't miss the election of the "Queen of Puck"!